rogerprz/Angular-Storefront/README.md

 # Angular Storefront

-**Description: ** Simplified version of the amazon marketplace where users/vendors can signup or login.
+**Description:** Simplified version of the amazon marketplace where users/vendors can signup or login.
 Users can add products to cart.
 Users can apply coupon to their total.
+Vendors can login and create new products or coupons.

 [Live Demo hosted on Heroku](https://angular-storefront.herokuapp.com/products)